Diver training: Scuba skills

+Surface-supplied diving skills

 Surface supplied diving skills are the skills and procedures required for the safe operation and use of surface-supplied diving equipment.
 Besides these skills, which may be categorised as standard operating procedures, emergency procedures and rescue procedures, there are the actual working skills required to do the job, and the procedures for safe operation of the work equipment other than diving equipment that may be needed.

-Some of the skills are common to all types of surface-supplied equipment and deployment modes, others are specific to the type of bell or stage, or to saturation diving.
-There are other skills required of divers which apply to the surface support function, and some of those are also mentioned here.
+Some of the skills are common to all types of surface-supplied equipment and deployment modes, others are specific to the type of bell or stage used, or to saturation diving.
+There are other skills required of divers which apply to the surface support function, which are necessary as the diver is also expected to work in a support capacity as a member of the diving team.

 Standard diving skills include skills like buoyancy control, finning, mask clearing, pre-dive checks and diver communications.
 They are used all the time, and are seldom lost due to lack of practice.
 Usually the diver gets better at these skills over time due to frequent repetition.

 Emergency skills should seldom be needed, and may not be practiced often after training, but when an emergency occurs, the ability to perform the skill adequately, if not necessarily flawlessly, may be critical to the diver's health or survival.

 Rescue skills are more relevant to keeping a co-worker alive than oneself.
 If lucky, a diver may never need to attempt the rescue of another, and these skills also need periodical scheduled repetition to retain competence.
 First aid skills are a similar category, and are generally re-assessed periodically to remain in date.
 It is generally considered a responsibility of the employer to ensure that their employees get sufficient practice in emergency and rescue skills.